Hyde Park on Hudson

 The inciting incident occurs at 11 minutes when Daisy receives an invitation from FDR to visit him at Hyde Park for a drive.
 This summons pulls her from her ordinary life into the orbit of the President, offering escape and possibility..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Daisy and FDR consummate their relationship during a picnic outing.
+This demonstrates the protagonist's commitment to Daisy and FDR consummate their relationship during a picnic outing.
 Daisy actively chooses to cross into an affair with the President, fully entering a secret, scandalous world that will transform her life., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat The King and Queen arrive, and Daisy realizes she is just one of several women in FDR's life.
 She witnesses FDR's casual intimacy with Missy LeHand and understands she is not special—just another distraction.
 False defeat: her romantic dream is revealed as illusion., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, Daisy confronts the full reality of her position during a painful moment where she feels completely invisible and discarded.
-Her dream of meaningful connection with FDR dies, replaced by the recognition that she is merely a diversion in his complex web of relationships., indicates the protagonist at their lowest point.
+Her dream of meaningful connection with FDR dies, replaced by the recognition that she is merely a diversion in his complex web of relationships., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Daisy gains a deeper understanding through conversation with FDR or observation of his vulnerability with the King.
 She realizes that even presidents need human connection, and that their relationship, while not exclusive, has genuine meaning.
 She chooses acceptance over bitterness., demonstrating the transformation achieved throughout the journey.